Letting You Know

 HOW DOES THE PARENTAL NOTIFICATION SYSTEM WORK?

-Whenever a student violates a College policy that results in a sanction of Disciplinary Probation or higher (Threat of Loss of College Housing, Loss of College Housing, Threat of Disciplinary Probation, Disciplinary Suspension, Disciplinary Dismissal) a letter will be sent home to the student's parents/legal guardians indicating that their son or daughter is no longer in good standing with the College.
+Whenever a student violates a College policy that results in a sanction of Disciplinary Restriction or higher (Loss of College Housing, Disciplinary Probation, Disciplinary Suspension, Disciplinary Dismissal) a letter will be sent home to the student's parents/legal guardians indicating that their son or daughter is no longer in good standing with the College.
 The letter will encourage the parent/legal guardian to speak with the son or daughter about the situation.
 If the parent/guardian has any questions after this conversation, a contact person is identified in the letter who may be called to review the details of the student's violation and his or her current judicial history.
 We cannot emphasize enough that these calls should be made only after the conversation with the student has taken place.
 Not only will it help your student take responsibility for his or her actions, it will also demonstrate your high level of trust and undoubtedly answer most (if not all) of the questions you may have- thus saving you time and a phone call.
 You'd be surprised at how objectively students can convey the details and seriousness of their situation when they know their parents can call the College to get the other side of the story.

-WHY DISCIPLINARY PROBATION?
+WHY DISCIPLINARY RESTRICTION?

 The staff here at Keene State College treats students as adults.
 We understand that being away at college offers the kind of freedom that most students don't find at home.
 As a result, it often requires a period of adjustment during which even older students are bound to make mistakes.
 We view these mistakes as part of the learning process.
 Rather than make a big deal out of student's minor lapse of judgment (those which cause us little concern), we have decided to reserve parental notification for those concerns which clearly indicate the student may be heading down a bad road.
 A sanction such as Disciplinary Probation can be looked upon as an "early earning system," providing us-and you-with enough advance notice to help the student reverse course.
 Disciplinary Probation, as stated in the Student Handbook, "is assigned for a specific period of time, generally not less than one semester.
 It may place restrictions on the degree of an individual student's or student organization's campus activities and privileges…Certain scholarships may be withheld or lost due to disciplinary probation.
 No student on disciplinary probation shall be eligible to receive a statement of good standing from the College.
 Violations during probation generally result in more serious disciplinary dismissal from the College."